k21971/EvilHack/doc/evilhack-changelog.md

 - Develop an alternate quest for Dark (chaotic) Knight, round four
 - Fix: special handling when wishing for the Magic Mirror of Merlin and which owner shows up
+- Prevent hostile monsters from stashing their inventory into a carried container when the player is nearby